 “Most people gaze neither into the past nor the future; they explore neither truth nor lies.
 They gaze at the television.” — Radiohead

 We’ve all been there, stuck in front of the TV.
-We think it’s only been 20 minutes and then before you know it 3-4 hours has gone by.
+We think it’s only been 20 minutes, and then before you know it, 3-4 hours have gone by.
 We hate that trap!

 5. Too Many Days Off

 “A good vacation is over when you begin to yearn for your work.” — Morris Fishbein

 While I was living in India, I went on vacation to Thailand for three weeks.
 We came back after two weeks… I missed my blog too much.